-Contemporary programs, new technology, and academic innovations coupled with experiential and classroom learning taught by working professionals are designed to make the Golden Gate experience especially relevant.
-We are recognized for our practical and professionally-focused approach to education; coursework is often based on the real challenges facing our society.
+Golden Gate University offers a wide range of courses, both on campus, online, and in a hybrid flex model for students at all levels of higher education.
+Whether finishing a degree, working toward career advancement, or seeking new skills through a certificate program, GGU has programs that fit the needs of all students.
+Contemporary programs, new technology, and academic innovations coupled with experiential and classroom learning make the Golden Gate experience especially relevant.
+We are recognized for our practical and professionally focused approach to education.
+Coursework is often based on the current challenges facing society.
 Program and course formats are designed to maximize learning outcomes.

-Classes are taught by an experienced group of full-time faculty as well as a large number of adjunct professors who currently work in the fields they teach, bringing on-the-job insight directly to class for students to debate and discuss.
-Outside of class, most of our professors work as CEOs, directors, vice presidents, entrepreneurs, consultants, partners, and managers at companies of all sizes.
-GGU faculty, deans and directors have professional experience in their fields as well as a strong academic orientation.
-We use the case-study method of instruction to teach students how to put theory into practice.
+Our scholar practitioners include full-time faculty and professors of practice who bring decades of professional experience to the classroom.
+Outside of class, 80% of our professors work as CEOs, directors, vice presidents, entrepreneurs, consultants, partners, and managers at Bay Area, Silicon Valley, and Fortune 500 companies of all sizes.
+GGU uses the case-study method of instruction to teach students how to put theory into practice.

 Classes meet throughout the year in 15-week and 7.5-week lengths.
 See the Academic Calendar for term dates and deadlines.
 See the Course Schedule for specific offerings.
-All of our programs are available in-person at our San Francisco campus and most are available online.
-Select programs are offered at our Silicon Valley and Seattle campuses.
+All programs are available in-person at our San Francisco campus and most are available online.
+Select programs are offered at our Silicon Valley and Seattle satellite teaching locations.
 Degree programs can be completed in an intensive cohort or at one’s own pace.

 Most classes are kept small so students can receive personalized attention from their professors.
 Students are recognized as individuals and are encouraged to bring their valuable perspectives to classroom discussions.
 Professors work closely with students to help them develop their potential and meet their individual goals.

-Golden Gate University prepares individuals to lead and serve by providing high-quality, practice-based educational programs in law, taxation, business and related professions - as a nonprofit institution - in an innovative and challenging learning environment that embraces professional ethics and diversity.
+Golden Gate University prepares individuals to lead and serve by providing high quality, practice based educational programs as a nonprofit institution in an innovative and challenging learning environment that embraces professional ethics and diversity.

 536 Mission Street, San Francisco, CA 94105-2968